 13 The Lord laughs at him, For He sees that his day is coming.

-Eventually, Mordecai’s resolution and refusal not to compromise his godly values and principles attracted great favour and rewards.
-He became highly blessed, influential, and respected in the entire kingdom of Babylon; for he was made second in rank to King Ahasuerus (Esth.
+Eventually, Mordecai’s resolution and refusal not to compromise his godly values and principles attracted great favor and rewards.
+He became highly blessed, influential, and respected in the entire kingdom of Babylon, for he was made second in rank to King Ahasuerus (Esth.
 10:2-3).

 The Scripture amply affirms this truth.